 Jessica was walking down the sidewalk that afternoon.
 As she passes people on the sidewalk, they nod and smile at her.
 The people were not rushing around, but enjoying the time they were spending out and about.
 Strangers not living in their own bubbles, but interacting, allowing spontaneous conversations to pull them to the side and distract them from whatever brought them to take this early afternoon stroll through town.

-When she arrived she found a bustling hub of activity as people flagged down old friends, and made new ones over the backs of the booths lining the walls.
+When she arrived she found a bustling hub of activity as people were being flagged down by old friends, and making new ones over the backs of the booths lining the walls.
 Jessica walked through the diner looking for friends when she realized that she could not remember who she was meeting.
 She kept her eye out for familiar faces, but strangers waving her to sit with them made her nervous.
-She slid deeper into the neck of the turtleneck sweater she was wearing.
+She slid deeper into the turtleneck sweater she was wearing.
 In the far corner Jessica found an empty booth and slid in as far as she could to avoid the gazes of the other patrons.
 She determined that if whoever she was supposed to meet did not find her soon, she would leave.
 Whenever she found out who it was she would just apologize and say that she overslept.
 It was a plausible excuse given her lifestyle.
-Although Jessica did not feel so fatigued at that moment.
-Without trying to understand why she was not tired, she did a celebratory dance that attracted the attention of the onlookers again.
+Then Jessica realized something odd – she did not feel tired at all.
+Without trying to understand why she was not exhausted, she did a celebratory dance that attracted the attention of the onlookers again.
 Before she caught her mistake Jessica was surrounded by the curious patrons of this curious diner in this curious town.

 “Are you alright?”

 “I am glad to see that you are happy, I was a little worried when you walked in hiding in your shirt like that.”

 “What’s so exciting to bring you out of your shell?”